ByLaws of Carteret County Democratic Women

 1) The President shall:

-a) Have general supervision over the affairs of the CCDW and preside at all meetings.
+a) Have general supervision over the affairs of the CCDW and preside at all

 b) Be the chairperson of the Executive Committee and the Board of Directors.